 Use Less Propane

 Extend the time between fill-ups (and bills) by finding ways to use less propane.
-Tips to reduce propane use:
+Consider these ways to reduce propane use:

 - Service your furnace and hot water heater annually to ensure they're working as efficiently as possible; change filters monthly.